2024-2025 Academic Year Special Interest Housing Process

 - Contact: Shiori Koizumi

-Mission: Rainbow House provides a safe space and welcoming environment for LGBTQ+ students on campus.
+Mission: This community provides a safe space and welcoming environment for LGBTQ+ students on campus.
 Our mission is to maintain a friendly, non-judgmental space for members of our community to come together.

 Vision: Our vision is to maintain a close community of queer students and allies for the purpose of facilitating friendship, understanding, and solidarity.

-The Rainbow House provides a queer–friendly atmosphere for students who are interested in issues of gender and sexuality.
-Residents of Rainbow House create and maintain a living space that is affirming to all sexual and gender identities.
+The community provides a queer–friendly atmosphere for students who are interested in issues of gender and sexuality.
+Residents of this space create and maintain a living space that is affirming to all sexual and gender identities.
 The unit brings issues of queer students to the entire Tufts community through educational, social, and community programming.
-The Rainbow House also serves as a social outlet for queer students and their friends and fosters the sense of community for which Tufts has come to be known
+45 Sawyer also serves as a social outlet for queer students and their friends and fosters the sense of community for which Tufts has come to be known

 Past events have included the Annual Halloween and Valentines Day Parties, Thanksgiving "Family" Dinner, Super Smash Brothers Tournaments, "The L Word" viewing of key episodes, Glamour Trash Oscar Party, Fall Pumpkin Carving, and a group outing to Boston University's Annual Drag Ball.